whitemeow/flink-kubernetes/README.md

 Then, use the
 [`jobmanager-service.yaml`](jobmanager-service.yaml) file to
 create a logical service endpoint that Flink Task Managers can use to access the Job Manager pod.
+It fact, even the Job Manager pods will fail to start before executing this step, since they attempt to use the resulting DNS record on startup.

 ```console
 $ kubectl create -f jobmanager-service.yaml